 The Center for Student Leadership and Engagement’s Big Question Lecture Series offers a platform for dynamic and engaging discussions.
 This series provides unique opportunities for students, faculty and staff discourse while tackling some of the most intense questions facing leadership and our communities.
-See what's happening this semester!
+Steve Whitby, March 17 at 7pm in Wright Auditorium.

 The Career Leadership Conference, held each February, is a one day professional conference sponsored by CSLE, the Career Center, and the Volunteer and Service Learning Center.
 This one day event focuses on helping students learn about how leadership and civic engagement can be applied to their professional careers.
 Through engaging workshops, interactive panels, and networking opportunities, attendees are given the chance to grow their leadership potential and sharpen their career skills.
+This year's conference will be on 2/7/2015.
 Registration will open soon!

 Coffee and Conversations is a new program that allows students to come together and discuss current events.
 Each meeting is a different topic, either in the news or happening on campus.
 The purpose of this program is not to debate over an issue, but rather to learn to talk across differences and address conflict with civility.
-Coffee and Conversations will take place in Mendenhall Student Center Room 15 this Fall on September 9th, & 23rd, October 7th, & 28th and November 11th, & 25th from 12-1pm!
+Coffee and Conversation dates for the Spring 2015 calendar will be published soon!
+Check back often!

 The Elite Pirate program is a premiere recognition initiative designed to honor the top student leaders at East Carolina University.
 The purpose of this advanced leadership program is to provide students, who have extensive leadership experience, with the tools necessary to recognize how to engage in the leadership process to create positive sustainable change for the ECU community.

 The Elite Pirates are Leadership Ambassadors/Liaisons for Student Affairs, the Center for Student Leadership & Engagement, and East Carolina University.
 As such, they are charged with representing ECU at Greenville, NC programs and events, working closely with the Greenville City Council, as well as the ECU Board of Trustees.
 As seasoned leaders at ECU, these students are well equipped to empower others to engage in the leadership process.
 As a result the Elite Pirates are responsible for coordinating the Social Justice Symposium, working with community groups to enhance leadership opportunities throughout the Greenville community, and more!
-Request the Elite Pirates for your next event!
+Applications are currently OPEN!

 A monthly event in which a female keynote speaker discusses her accomplishments, obstacles, professional endeavors, and the development of life skills such as balance, ethical decision making, and civic engagement.
 Faculty, staff and students are invited and lunch is provided.
-Food For Thought is scheduled for September 16th, October22nd, and November 18th at noon in the Croatan Green Room.
-Register here!
+Food For Thought is scheduled for February 18, March 18 and April 8th at noon in the Croatan Green Room.
+Sign up now!

 A component of East Carolina University’s mission is to prepare students to compete and succeed in a global economy and multicultural society, by distinguishing ourselves by the ability to train and prepare leaders.
 A great assist to executing this mission is providing opportunities for students to engage in community service.
 A hands-on experience enhances students’ ability to learn and gain a greater understanding of the impact of their actions (Astin et al, 2006).
 Service affords students greater knowledge of personal self, the opportunity to experience the impact of positive change, and the benefits of cooperative learning and engagement.